 Students are required by the Graduate College to use a computer software program appropriate to the discipline to create the Table of Contents and the Lists of Tables and Figures from the dissertation text headings.

-Students must notify the Graduate College prior to defending their thesis.
+Students must enroll in GRAD 499: Dissertation Defense prior to defending their thesis.